uidoyen/xullnn.github.io/_posts/2018-11-7-public-protected-private.md

 It works too but we'd not likely to do this in practice.

 Through these examples we realize that **"outside the class definition"** means a lot.
 It could mean "other than class definition"; it could mean "inside other classes' definition"; it could mean many other situations.
-Be aware of what is inside and outside class definition are important to understand the diffrence among public, protected and private method, and thankfully we are clear now.
+Be aware of what is inside and outside class definition are important to understand the difference among public, protected and private method, and thankfully we are clear now.

 ### 1 Public methods